 The Table of Contents lists the various chapters and subsections of the manuscript along with their page numbers.
 The Table of Contents should include the Acknowledgement, List of Tables, List of Figures, CHAPTER TITLES (all caps), REFERENCES (all caps), and APPENDIX or APPENDICES (all caps).
 These should be left justified.
 The subsections included should only be APA level 1 and level 2 headings within the manuscript.
 Level 1 headings should be left justified and Level 2 headings should be indented one-half inch.
 Chapter titles are not considered level 1 headings.
 Entries should be double-spaced.
+Sample TOC:

 Abstract ii

-Acknowledgements? ???
+Acknowledgements .???

-ist of Tables ? ???
+List of Tables ???

-ist of Figures? ???
+List of Figures ???

-CHAPTER ONE: THE PROBLEM 1

-Background to the Problem 3

-Purpose of the Study 25

-Research Questions 27

-imitations/Delimitations .32

-Definitions .33

-ignificance of the Study 36

-heoretical/Conceptual Framework .37

-Organization of Remaining Chapters 40

-ummary 40

-CHAPTER TWO: REVIEW OF THE LITERATURE .
-41
+CHAPTER TWO: REVIEW OF THE LITERATURE4 1 Introduction 4 ¥1

-ntroduction

 First Main Heading 41

 Subsection Heading 42

 Subheading Heading 45

 Second Main Heading 52

 Third Main Heading 60

 Summary 67

 CHAPTER THREE: METHOD 68

 Research Design 68

 Selection of Participants 70

 Instrumentation 74

 Assumptions 80

 Procedures 82

 Data Processing and Analysis 89

 Summary 91

-CHAPTER FOUR: RESULTS 92

-Restatement of the Purpose 92
+Restatement of the Purpose

-Research Question One 94
+Research Question One94

-Research Question Two 9
+Research Question Two9

-Research Question Three 101
+Research Question Three101

-Sub question A 102
+Sub question A102

-Sub question B 104
+Sub question B104

-Summary 108
+Summary

-CHAPTER FIVE: SUMMARY, CONCLUSIONS, & RECO OMMENDATIONS 109
+CHAPTER FIVE: SUMMARY, CONCLUSIONS, & RECO MMENDATIONS 109

-Summary 109
+Summary

-Conclusions 110
+Conclusions

-Major question related to purpose 110
+Major question related to purpose

 Major question related to purpose 114

-Implications for Practice 120
+Implications for Practice

-Implications for Research 126
+Implications for Research

-Recommendations 132
+Recommendations

-Limitations of the Study 132
+Limitations of the Study

-Summary 132
+Summary

 REFERENCES 134

 Appendixes

 Appendix A: Name of Appendix 142

-Appendix B: Name of Appendix 143
+Appendix B: Name of Appendix143